 The college residences are divided into two quads.
 From the air, these buildings appear as interlocking C's, standing for Champlain College.
 Within the residences are two special areas designated as "Living Learning Communities".
 These include the Trent Global Living Community, for students interested in developing their global citizenship; and the Active Living Community, for those with a spirit of adventure who want to live healthy and active lives.

 The Living Learning communities here at Champlain are available to students interested in global citizenship and modern issues, as well as living healthy and active lives.
 Don't be afraid to checkout the Ceilie, the licensed pub and games room open and run by students, playing host to a variety of Champlain functions.

 Students at Champlain will be exposed to a plethora of events involving guest speakers and fellows in residence, and visitors.
 These guests are invited to speak to Trent students and remain on campus for a time, interacting with students to inspire intellectual exchange supplementing the academic life of this community of learning.

-Feel like relaxing by the river with a good book?
-Champlain College offers space outside its atrium where students can enjoy the outside, play games, or watch Trent rowers on the Otonabee River!
+Feel like studying by the river?
+Champlain College offers space outside on the Champlain beach where students can enjoy the outside, play music, or watch Trent rowers on the Otonabee River!

 Champlain classrooms, for both seminars and lectures, are located throughout the college, mixed in with faculty and department offices.
-Moreover, the Trent International Program, the Career Centre and Alumni House all find their home in Champlain; along with student run organizations like Trent International Students Association and Trent Students for Literacy volunteers, they add to the character and vitality of college life.
+Moreover, Trent International, the Career Centre and Alumni House all find their home in Champlain; along with student run organizations like Trent International Students Association and Trent Students for Literacy volunteers, they add to the character and vitality of college life.